Punktum-dk/epp-service-specification/README.md

    - `pending`, Verification is currently in progress. and
    - `expdate`, the date and time that the verification is going to expire. and
+   - `responsible`, states who is responsible for authentification. and
    - `email address`, the email address with an active request.